 If rebalancing is performed annually, setting dividends and capital distributions to be disbursed as cash means adding a cash drag to the portfolio – albeit small.
 In the time between the cash is distributed from the fund – and the portfolio is ultimately rebalanced – that cash distribution will sit in the portfolio, doing little.

 The alternative is to (at least partially) rebalance a portfolio each time there are dividends or capital gains distributions.
 For many equity funds, this means rebalancing quarterly.
-For many bond funds, this could mean rebalancing monthly.
+For certain bond funds, this could mean rebalancing monthly.
 Monthly rebalancing (or re-investing of cash distributions) presents two challenges.
 Firstly, it’s time-consuming.
-Of course, with the right technology, this process can be automated.